Seb-geospatial/BlenderMapDEM/README.md

 This module is ultimately centered around its `renderDEM()` function which interfaces with Blender in order to generate a 3D rendered hillshade map using an input DEM image file.

+### What is DEM Data?
+A digital elevation model (DEM) is a 3D representation of a terrain's surface, created by using digital data to model the elevation of the ground.
+Essentially, it's a map that shows the height and shape of the land, including features like mountains, valleys, and rivers.
+DEMs are often created using remote sensing technologies like LiDAR or radar, which bounce signals off the Earth's surface to create a highly accurate elevation model.

+A DEM image is simply a visual representation of a DEM, created by rendering the elevation data in a way that is easy to understand and interpret.
+Typically, within a DEM image each pixel carries its elevation data as values closer to white are higher and values closer to black are lower.
+These images can be fed into blender to visualize this information in 3D space, creating high quality "hillshade" maps for use in cartography.

 ## 🏁 Getting Started <a name = "getting_started"></a>
+- This module requires an installation of **Blender**, a free and open-source 3D modelling software, in order to utilize its 3D visualization capabilities.
+At the time of writing, this module is working as of Blender 3.4 (latest version) and can be downloaded [here](https://www.blender.org/download/)

 ### 🔧 Requirements <a name = "requirements"></a>
-- This module requires an installation of **Blender**, a free and open-source 3D modelling software, in order to utilize its 3D visualization capabilities.
-At the time of writing this module is working as of Blender 3.4 (latest version) and can be downloaded [here](https://www.blender.org/download/)
+- Blender
+- Python packages:
+    -

 ### ⛏️ Installation <a name = "installation"></a>